 If you like, you can also cook the halloumi, bread and onions on an outdoor grill set over medium-high heat (around 375 - 450 degrees F).
 Be sure to oil the grill grates very well so the halloumi does not stick, and monitor the ingredients well during cooking to make sure they don't burn, since outdoor grills can have hotter and cooler spots.

 The nutrition information below is an estimate provided by an online nutrition calculator, and should not be considered a substitute for professional medical, health, or nutritional advice.
+The nutrition counts of your dish will vary based on the brand, type, and exact amounts of ingredients used.
 See our full nutrition disclosure policy.

 Nutrition